Perfectionism might sound like a good thing. Who doesn’t want their work to be flawless?

-But when it comes to songwriting, perfectionism can be the silent killer of productivity, creativity, and progress.
+But when it comes to songwriting, perfectionism sucks.

 If you’ve ever stared at a half-written lyric for hours or trashed an idea because it wasn’t “perfect,” you might be stuck in the perfectionism trap.
-The good news?
-Speeding up your process can set you free.
+Well, I'm here to tell ya, speeding up your process can set you free.

 Here are four tell-tale signs that perfectionism is sabotaging your songwriting and what to do about it.